 Prior to that, I worked with Dr. J.Y.
 Chen

 on Semantic P2P Search and received my B.E.
 Summa Cum Laude in Computer Science from Shenzhen University in 2009.

-I publish regularly at top conferences and journals including ACL, COLING, SIGDIAL, IJCNLP, INTERSPEECH, ICASSP, ASRU, SLT, and Computer Speech & Language.
+I publish regularly at top conferences and journals including ACL, CIKM, EMNLP, COLING, SIGDIAL, IJCNLP, INTERSPEECH, ICASSP, ASRU, SLT, and Computer Speech & Language.
 I review for journals including IEEE Transactions on Affective Computing (2010), IEEE Signal Processing Letters (2011), IEEE Communications Letters (2010, 2011), Educational Research Review (2012) , Journal of the American Society for Information Science and Technology (JASIST) (2012), Bioinformatics (2013), Journal of Medical Internet Research (2013), and IEEE Transactions on Audio, Speech, and Language Processing (2013 x 3).
 I have organized many conferences and workshops, and most recently, I serve as the session chair for the data mining and machine learning session at CIKM 2013.
 I have received a Best Student Paper Award at ASRU 2013, Best Paper Honorable Mention Awards at CIKM 2013 and FLAIRS 2011, and a Facebook Fellowship Finalist Award in 2014.
 Besides academia, I do live in the real world.
 I have a National Badminton Coaching Certificate from State General Administration of Sports, China.
 I also keep a NLP/ML/speech microblog (in Chinese) where I have 22,000+ followers.
 In my spare time, I enjoy outdoor activities in state and national parks, as well as watching the Giallorossi games.
 Currently, my favorite player is the ninja Radja Nainggolan.